 Brandman Style Guide for Writing

 In most instances, Brandman University references the AP Stylebook for grammar, punctuation, capitalization, etc. There are, however, circumstances where the University follows its own protocol.
-If you can’t find a particular reference to your question in the CU Writing Style Guide, please check the AP Stylebook or contact the Marketing/Communications department.
+If you can’t find a particular reference to your question in the Brandman Writing Style Guide, please check the AP Stylebook or contact the Marketing/Communications.

 academic advisor, academic advising.
 Do not capitalize and avoid using as a title.
 Carmen Gonzalez is an academic advisor.
 Brandman’s academic advising programs are second to none.
 Sue Smith, an academic advisor, said students should call her when they have problems.
 Academic advising is important to student success.